snp-technologies/Azure-App-Service-Drupal8/README.md

 && mkdir -p /home/LogFiles \
 && ln -s /home/LogFiles /var/log/apache2
 ```
-Drupal settings you can persist to the `/home` directory by adding settings to your `settings.php` file:
+You can also use the `/home` mount for `settings.php` configurations that use files outside the repo.
+For example:
 ```
 * Location of the site configuration files.